-Shaun Harvey, EFL Chief Executive
+Shaun Harvey, EFL Chief Executive, said:

 "The EFL is proud to be supporting Amnesty International's Football Welcomes campaign to recognise the significant and lasting contribution refugees have made to the professional game over the past 80 years.
 Just this month in the Checkatrade Trophy Final the opening goal was scored by Gael Bigirimana, who moved to England in 2004 from Burundi, a goal that helped secure his club a memorable victory at Wembley.

 "Our 72 clubs are at the very heart of our communities across England and Wales and have an integral part to play in community cohesion.”